How Old Is a Senior-Plus Dog?

-The right protein is another important factor at this age, according to Dr. Katy Nelson, a veterinarian based in Alexandria, Va.
+According to Dr. Katy Nelson, the right protein is another important factor at this age, a veterinarian based in Alexandria, Va.
 “High protein in elderly dogs adds pressure on the aging kidneys.
-Low protein, conversely, doesn’t supply them with an adequate amount to preserve normal bodily functions, muscle mass or skin and coat.
+Low protein, conversely, doesn’t supply them with an adequate amount to preserve normal bodily functions, muscle mass, or skin and coat.
 Therefore, moderate levels are ideal,” says Nelson.

 Senior Dog Food Ingredients

-Ideally from a formulation that’s at least 24 percent and higher protein from animal sources like chicken.
+Ideally, from a formulation, at least 24 percent and higher protein from animal sources like chicken.

-High blood pressure is a serious concern for aging dogs.
-While research on the effects of sodium is ongoing, few doubt that dogs should consume an appropriate, and not excessive, amount of sodium in their diets.
+High blood pressure is a severe concern for aging dogs.
+While research on sodium effects is ongoing, few people doubt that dogs should consume an appropriate, not excessive, amount of sodium in their diets.

-Compared to adult formulas, senior formulations in general will drop 20 to 30 percent in calorie density per serving.
+Compared to adult formulas, senior formulations, in general, will drop 20 to 30 percent in calorie density per serving.
 “That’s a big difference because we get into a habit of giving a cup or a bowl per day,” says Ward.
 “So the food itself needs to have fewer calories in that cup or bowl.”
-Keep in mind, however, that senior dogs (9 years of age and older for large breeds and 11 years of age and older for small and medium breeds) may have different specific caloric needs.
+However, keep in mind that senior dogs (9 years of age and older for large breeds and 11 years of age and older for small and medium breeds) may have different specific caloric needs.
 Consult with your veterinarian to determine what is best for your pet.

 Omega-3 Fatty Acids help to combat the increased inflammation that comes with aging.